 - Feed my little one right after her bath

-The first thing I did was change her bath time.
+The first thing I did was to change her bath time.

 I normally give my little one a bath around 6 p.m. to 9 p.m. but I realized that if I try to change her bath time to one certain time, it may help her feel fresh and clean.

-Her new bath time is now 9 p.m.
+Her new bath time was now 9 p.m.

 The second thing I did was immediately feed my little one right after her bath.

-The third thing I did was set the bedroom environment.
+The third thing I did was to set the mood.

 I made sure there was dim lighting by using this amazing Himalayan lamp I purchased.
 I also tried to keep the noise to a minimum.
-By doing this, I wanted my little one to understand that dark time means sleeping time.
+I wanted my little one to understand that dark time means sleeping time and quietness.

-I was able to get my 8-hour sleep and I was also more energized by the time I woke up.
+I was beginning to get my 8-hour sleep and I was also more energized by the time I woke up.

 Oh, and one more thing.

 If you enjoyed this post, please share?
-I even have two pretty pins for ya!
+Other mamas may even find it helpful.